In-Person and Online Summer 2023 Intensives in:

 - scene study

-- on-camera acting
+- on-camera acting and audition technique

 - introduction to The Barrow Group acting tools